Just diagnosed with Hepatitis C?

 Yes, Hep C is treatable during all stages, except in the terminal stage with severe cirrhosis and cancer.

-It can be treated by conventional treatment as well by homeopathy.
+It can be treated by conventional treatment as well as by homeopathy.

 My doctors did not suggest homeopathy.
 Why?

-It is likely that your Family Physician or Gastroenterologist may not suggest homeopathic treatment.
-This could be because of his/her ignorance about homeopathy or may be due to an unavailability of a qualified homeopathic doctor in your area.
+It is likely that your family Physician or Gastroenterologist may not suggest homeopathic treatment.
+This could be because of his/her ignorance about homeopathy or may be due to the unavailability of a qualified homeopathic doctor in your area.

 Homeopathic treatment for Hep C:

-The major advantages of homeopathic treatment: 1.
+The major advantages of homeopathic treatment are: 1.
 It is effective without any side effects whatsoever.
 2. It is very cost-effective.
 (Fraction of the cost of conventional medicine.)

 Limitations with homeopathic treatment: